kiensh/Annotate/README.md

 - Click anywhere to add sequential numbered circles (1, 2, 3...)
 - Numbers increment automatically with each click

+#### Select Tool

+The Select tool allows you to manipulate existing annotations with precision:

+- **Select Objects**: Press <kbd>v</kbd> to enter select mode
+  - Click on objects to select them (lines, arrows, shapes, text, etc.)
+  - Circles and rectangles must be clicked on their edges
+  - A blue dashed bounding box appears around selected objects

+- **Multiple Selection**:
+  - **Rectangle Selection**: Click and drag on empty space to draw a selection rectangle
+    - All objects inside or touching the rectangle are selected
+  - **Shift+Click**: Hold <kbd>Shift</kbd> and click objects to add/remove them from selection
+  - **Shift+Rectangle**: Hold <kbd>Shift</kbd> while drawing a rectangle to add to existing selection

+- **Move Objects**:
+  - Click anywhere inside the blue bounding box and drag to move selected objects
+  - Multiple selected objects move together, maintaining their relative positions

+- **Delete Selected**:
+  - Press <kbd>Delete</kbd> to remove all selected objects
+  - Use <kbd>Command</kbd> + <kbd>Z</kbd> to undo deletions

+- **Clear Selection**: Click on empty space (without <kbd>Shift</kbd>) to deselect all objects

+> [!TIP]
+> The select tool makes it easy to correct mistakes, reposition elements, and build complex diagrams by moving groups of objects together.

 ### Drawing Modes